-- a.
-Health services to vulnerable communities including services for the effective prevention and response to chronic and infectious diseases, such as COVID-19; sexual and reproductive health; mental & psychosocial support, such as counselling services to GBV victims. - b.
-Rehabilitation/build of critical infrastructure for essential services (including health facilities; water, sanitation, and solid waste management infrastructure) in priority rural and urban areas. - c.
-Educational services for vulnerable groups, particularly in the form of general literacy campaigns for youth and adults (including adolescent girls and women), and vocational education for women and men. - d.
-Food security and agricultural activities through extension services; the revitalization of degraded lands; and the rehabilitation and construction of roads, bridges, marketplaces, boreholes, and irrigation systems that benefit women and men in the community. - e.
-Sustainable/renewable energy solutions, including solar power, for community infrastructure; for local businesses and for vulnerable households, to benefit women and men.
+- Health services to vulnerable communities, including services for the effective prevention and response to chronic and infectious diseases, such as COVID-19; sexual and reproductive health and; mental & psychosocial support, such as counselling services to GBV-victims. - Rehabilitation/build of critical infrastructure for essential services, including health facilities, water, sanitation, and solid waste management infrastructure, in priority rural and urban areas. - Educational services for vulnerable groups, particularly in the form of general literacy campaigns for youth and adults (including adolescent girls and women), and vocational education for women and men.

+- Food security and agricultural activities through extension services; the revitalisation of degraded lands, and; rehabilitation and construction of roads, bridges, marketplaces, boreholes and irrigation systems that benefit women and men in the community. - Sustainable/renewable energy solutions, including solar power, for community infrastructure, for local businesses and for vulnerable households. - Basic income support to households in high poverty and high insecurity areas and local level livelihoods and economies sustained through Cash for Work (CfW) and support to local private sector development, including women-led businesses and community-led social enterprises. - Improvement to the ability of communities to avoid and recover quickly from disasters, increase their access to renewable energy, water, and promoting sustainable food production through regenerative agriculture and agroforestry. - Promotion of social cohesion, reconciliation, and conflict prevention.